Forums » Software Development »

 /Tim

-RE: Linux startup with app running after boot - Added by Steven Hill almost 11 years ago
+RE: Linux startup with app running after boot - Added by Steven Hill about 11 years ago

 Thanks for that, but how do you do the same thing with a systemd service?
 My filesystem is using systemd for startup.

-RE: Linux startup with app running after boot - Added by Steven Hill almost 11 years ago
+RE: Linux startup with app running after boot - Added by Steven Hill about 11 years ago

 I was wrong about starting the app with the full pathnames for both the app and the DSP executable.
 I wrote a service to start it up that way, and it works, but it crashes the terminal program (I am using Putty) and I have to restart my windows machine to get Putty running again.
 When I do that and check the status of the service I find that it is running.
 The problem is that I would like to see the printf output of the application that I normally see when I run the application from the command prompt after logging in.
 I'm not sure how to do this - I think that when the app is run as a service on startup that its serial output conflicts with the serial output that is coming from the system and that's why Putty crashes.
 Any idea on how to get the serial output working properly?

-RE: Linux startup with app running after boot - Added by Jonathan Cormier almost 11 years ago
+RE: Linux startup with app running after boot - Added by Jonathan Cormier about 11 years ago

 You should be using normal stdout printf's in your program and not opening the serial port.

-RE: Linux startup with app running after boot - Added by Bob Duke almost 11 years ago
+RE: Linux startup with app running after boot - Added by Bob Duke about 11 years ago

 Steven,